dmijatovic/github-actions-reuse/README.md

 Reusable workflow can produce output and provide it back to workflow it uses.

 These need to be defined at the level of job AND in workflow_call next to inputs and secrets, otherwise it will not work.
 I first made error defining outputs only at level of jobs

+## Multi stage workflows

+The multi stage is achieved by defining different jobs.
+Dependencies are based on `needs` prop.